-The value of the output bias is very flexible and is left to each individual design.
+The value of the output bias voltage is very flexible and is left to each individual design.
 It is important to ensure that the signal does not clip or saturate the video signal.
-Thus, it is recommended to ensure the output bias voltage is between 0.9 V and $(V{S+} - 1 \text{ V})$.
-For 100% color saturated CVBS or signals with Macrovision, the CVBS signal can reach up to 1.23 V{PP} input, or 2.46 V{PP} output.
-In contrast, other signals are typically 0.7 V{PP} input, or 1.4 V{PP} output.
-As such, the output bias voltage must account for a worst-case situation depending on the potential signals.
+Thus, it is recommended to ensure the output bias voltage is between 0.9 V and ($V{S+}-1$ V).
+For 100% color saturated CVBS or signals with Macrovision, the CVBS signal can reach up to 1.23 V{PP} at the input, or 2.46 V{PP} at the output of the THS7375.
+In contrast, other signals are typically 1 V{PP} or 0.7 V{PP} at the input which translate to an output voltage of 2 V{PP} or 1.4 V{PP} , respectively.
+The output bias voltage must account for a worst-case situation depending on the signals involved.

 One other issue that must be taken into account is the dc-bias point as a function of the power supply.
 As such, there is an impact on the system PSRR.
 To help reduce this impact, the input capacitor combines with the pull-up resistance to function as a low-pass filter.
 Additionally, the time to charge the capacitor to the final dc bias point is also a function of the pull-up resistor and the input capacitor.
 Lastly, the input capacitor forms a high-pass filter with the parallel impedance of the pull-up resistor and the 800-k Ω resistor.
-In general, it is good to have this high-pass filter at approximately 3-Hz to minimize any potential droop on a P'B, P'R, or non-sync B' or R' signal.
-A 0.1- μ F input capacitor with a 3.3-M Ω pull-up resistor equates to a 2.5-Hz high-pass corner frequency.
+In general, it is good to have this high-pass filter at approximately 3-Hz to minimize any potential droop on a $P'B,\,P'R,$ or non-sync B' or R' signal.
+A 0.1- μF input capacitor with a 10.8-M Ω pull-up resistor equates to a 2.1-Hz high-pass corner frequency.

 This mode of operation is recommended for use with chroma (C'), P'B, P'R, U', V', and non-sync R'G'B' signals.
-This method can also be utilized with signals with sync if desired.
-The benefit of using the STC function is that it maintains a constant back porch voltage as opposed to a back porch voltage that fluctuates depending on the video content.
-Because the corner frequency of the input is a very low 2.5 Hz, then this is still very good performance, but not as good relative to a STC configuration.
+This method can also be used with signals with sync, if desired.
+The benefit of using the STC function is that it maintains a constant back-porch voltage as opposed to a back-porch voltage that fluctuates depending on the video content.
+Because the corner frequency of the input is a very low 2.5 Hz, the corner frequency of the input is also a very low 2.5 Hz, which is respectable performance relative to a STC configuration.

-OUTPUT MODE OF OPERATION: DC COUPLED
+OUTPUT MODE OF OPERATION: DC-COUPLED

-The THS7374 incorporates a rail-to-rail output stage that can be used to drive the line directly without the need for large ac coupling capacitors, as shown in Figure 61.
+The THS7375 incorporates a rail-to-rail output stage that can be used to drive the line directly without the need for large ac coupling capacitors, as shown in Figure 52.
 This approach offers the best line tilt and field tilt (or droop) performance because no ac coupling occurs.
 Keep in mind that if the input is ac-coupled, then the resulting tilt because of the input ac coupling is seen on the output regardless of the output coupling.
-The 80-mA output current drive capability of the THS7374 was designed to drive two video lines simultaneously (essentially, a 75- Ω load) while maintaining as wide an output dynamic range as possible.
+The 80-mA output current drive capability of the THS7375 was designed to drive two video lines simultaneously (essentially, a 75- Ω load) while maintaining as wide an output dynamic range as possible.